 Blood Sugar Support

+Chances are you regularly field questions from shoppers looking for natural remedies for diabetes.
 While dietary supplements cannot treat diabetes or replace prescribed medication, some have much research backing for supporting blood sugar health.
 Clouatre provides a broad framework for how most work: increasing insulin output, improving insulin function and inhibit the digestion of carbohydrates and/or their uptake into the bloodstream.

 Here are some standouts noted by those interviewed for this piece.